-Implement legal requirements as the basic principles of operation in any jurisdiction.
+Implement legal requirements as the basic principle of operation in any jurisdiction.

-Criteria Indi cators ToC Outcomes 2.1 Thereiscompliance with all applicable local, national, and ratified 2.1.1 (C) The unit of certification complies with applicable legal requirements.
-Improved risk management international laws and regulations.
-2.1.2 Adocumented system for ensuring legal compliance is in place.
+Criteria Indicator ToC Outcomes 2.1 2.1.1 (C) The unit of certification complies with applicable legal requirements.
+Improved risk management national and ratified international laws and regulations.
+2.1.2 A documented system for ensuring legal compliance is in place.
 This system has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors.
 2.1.3 Legal or authorized boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorized boundaries.
-2.2.1 A list of contracted parties is maintained.
-2.2 All contractors providing Improved risk management; operational services and supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
-Human rights upheld; Safe and decent work legal requirements.
-2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
+2.2 All contractors providing operational services and 2.2.1 A list of contracted parties is maintained.
+Improved risk management; 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
+Human rights upheld; Safe and decent work 1 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.

-Criteria Indicators ToC Outcomes 2.3 All FFB supplies from outside the unit of certification are from legal sources.
-2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins Proof of the ownership status or the right/claim to the land by the grower/smallholder Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
-2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centers, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
+Crite eria Indic cator ToC Outcomes 2.3 All FFB supplies from outside the unit of certification are from legal sources.
+2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins; Proof of the ownership status or the right/claim to the land by the grower/smallholder; Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
+Improved risk management 2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centers, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
 PROCEDURAL NOTE: For Implementation Procedure for 2.3.2 refer to Annex 4.
-Improved risk management